mkolbly/projecteuler/README.md

 The problems are solved using unit tests in project EulerMSTest.
 Most of the problem solving logic is int he library EulerLib.

+Both projects have been updated to .NET 8.0